ibm-cloud-docs/EventStreams/eventstreams145.md

 * Enable [Virtual Route Forwarding (VRF) ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud){:new_window} for your {{site.data.keyword.Bluemix_short}} account.

-## Selecting a Network Configuration
+## Selecting a network configuration
 {: #enable_endpoints}

 There are a number of options you have for selecting the network configuration of your Enterprise cluster.

 1. Use the {{site.data.keyword.Bluemix_notm}} public network - Endpoints are accessible on the public Internet.
 This is the default.

-2. Use the {{site.data.keyword.Bluemix_notm}} private network - Endpoints are not visible on public Internet.
+2. Use the {{site.data.keyword.Bluemix_notm}} private network - Endpoints are not visible on the public Internet.

 3. Use the {{site.data.keyword.Bluemix_notm}} public and private network - Endpoints are visible on both the public Internet and internally within the {{site.data.keyword.Bluemix_notm}}.